 Athletes in these sports are subject to multiple concussions over time and it is one of the most common sports injuries seen on the sidelines.

-Incurring multiple concussions can lead to which is symptoms of prolonged concussions that occur long after a concussion was sustained.
-This is a sign of permanent brain-damaging, which can put professional athletes at a very pivotal moment looking at the end of a career in sports.
+Incurring multiple concussions can lead to which are symptoms of prolonged concussions that occur long after a concussion was sustained.
+This is a sign of permanent brain damage, which can put professional athletes at a very pivotal moment looking at the end of a career in sports.